menglongguo/website/_projects/FingertipSensor.md

 ### Plans for future sensor

 The half-sphere design is quite useful in many applications (see below) but it can be augmented for more sensing area.
-This new design has around 2.5 times more sensing area and
+This new design has around 2.5 times more sensing area than the current design.
+This allows for more surface to sense contact and manipulate objects.
+An initial prototype was made from plastic for test, the future ones will be made with an aluminum base for better tolerancing and mass-manufacturability.

 <img src="/website/assets/images/43Sphere1.JPG" alt="process" width="650"/>
 <img src="/website/assets/images/43Sphere2.jpg" alt="process" width="650"/>